 Now, we’re not saying that efficiency isn’t important.
 It is, but it’s not the only important thing.
 There are times when you’re going to need to do something inefficiently.
 For example, if you want to thoroughly test something that’s going to take you only 30 minutes to do, you could spend 30 hours doing it and be no better off than you were with your 30-minute approach.

 Manual Testing Is Difficult to Scale

+Scaling manual testing poses significant challenges.
 Manual testing can only scale as well as your ability to hire and pay lots of people.
 This is not an ideal way to scale, but it’s a very common one, especially if your business is growing and you need quick access to testing resources.
-The other common way to scale manual testing is to have a team of testers work on the same application at the same time.
+The other common way to scale manual testing, as outlined in this manual testing tutorial, is to have a team of testers work on the same application at the same time.
 There are some applications that are designed with parallel testing in mind, but many aren’t.
 This can make it very challenging to scale manual testing.
 What’s more, you may also not be able to take advantage of parallel testing if you’re working with a browser-based testing tool.

 Manual Tests Are Constantly Becoming Outdated

 When you’re doing manual testing, you’re constantly learning new things, and your tests need to be updated.
 If you don’t make constant updates, you’re going to end up with a test suite that is completely obsolete.
 This is a very common problem with software tests, but it’s not something that you’re going to have to deal with when you’re doing automated testing.
 As you make changes to the application you’re testing, you’re going to have to make adjustments to your tests as well.
 This is something that can happen automatically no matter how many tests you have to do manually.
 But how do you overcome these challenges?

 Define clear goals for manual testing